IamB3ST/LearningDL/README.md

 ## About the Notebook

 ### Modules
-This notebook is structured into these main modules: `Deep Learning`, `Computer Vision`, `Computer Graphics`.
+This notebook is structured into these main modules: `Deep Learning`

 #### Deep Learning
 The `Deep Learning` is structured into these parts: `P1 Introduction to Deep Learning`.